Medical Waste 101: What Are the Different Types of Medical Waste?

 What are the Different Types of Medical Waste?

-The EPA specifies several types of regulated medical waste classes.
+Within these categories, the EPA specifies several types of regulated medical waste classes.
 Examples of regulated medical waste include:

 - Pathological waste: This consists of liquid and solid waste — bodily fluids and anatomical wastes (human tissues, animal tissues, organs, or body parts) that have been examined in a laboratory or culled from biopsies and surgical procedures.